Useful Information about the time your child is in our care.The School Day | Valuables | Medicines | Accidents and Emergencies

 Each infant class including the infant unit is allocated a midday assistant and the junior children are supervised by four midday assistants.
 There is also a senior midday supervisor on duty daily and either the Headteacher or Deputy Headteacher is on call each lunchtime.

-A cafeteria system is available and the menus are distributed to each child at the start of each School term.
-A current menu is displayed near the field entrance and outside each junior classroom.
+A cafeteria system is available and the menus are distributed to each child at the start of each school term.

 Packed lunches can also be brought and should be in a container marked with your child’s name and class.
 Healthy options could include for example, pieces of fruit and yoghurt.
 Each child can bring in his/her own drink, but no cans, glass bottles or fizzy drinks, peanuts or boiled sweets are allowed.
 A drink of water is available for each child.